OpenDSA/OpenDSA/RST/en/Graph/Floyd.rst

 To be precise, for every :math:`u, v \in \mathbf{V}`, calculate :math:`d(u, v)`.

-One solution is to run Dijkstra's algorithm for finding the single-source shortest path
-(see Module :numref:`GraphShortest`)
-:math:`|\mathbf{V}|` times, each
-time computing the shortest path from a different start vertex.
+One solution is to run :term:`Dijkstra's algorithm` for finding the :term:`single-source shortest path` :math:`|\mathbf{V}|` times, each time computing the shortest path from a different start vertex.
 If :math:`\mathbf{G}` is sparse